Skip to content

 Injection-signal detection (CRP 2.2)

 Trust labels are declarative.
 Marking a SYSTEM_PROMPT as TRUSTED doesn't make its content safe if the prompt was templated from user input.
-CRP 2.2 scans TRUSTED sources for six high-precision patterns:
+CRP 2.2 scans TRUSTED sources for common injection signals (instruction overrides, role jailbreaks, secret-exfiltration attempts, delimiter forgery, suspicious payload URLs, and embedded tool calls).

 Hits are surfaced as CONTEXT_TRUST_VIOLATION audit events.
 Untrusted sources are not scanned by default (untrusted content is expected to contain arbitrary text - scanning it produces noise).